sarasaanvi/p4/readme.md

 ## Todo

 * To enhance Report360 for Student Login.
-###To enhance Report360 for Admin Login.
+* To enhance Report360 for Admin Login.
-###Work on graphs and charts to make it more informative and interactive.
+* Work on graphs and charts to make it more informative and interactive.
-###Emails and notification
+* Emails , Notice and notification
-###Live Chat and discussion Forum
+* Live Chat and discussion Forum
-###Integrate homework assignments, school announcements, class time tables, holiday calendar
+* Integrate homework assignments, school announcements, class time tables, holiday calendar
-###Transport schedule and tracking
+* Transport schedule and tracking